Healthy Homes Assessment Epuni

 Epuni Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required throughout Epuni and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory in all Epuni and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that prove conformance with any Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records that prove conformance with all Healthy Homes Standard that apply or will be applied during the tenancy of an apartment rental.

-• Private landlords and property managers must make sure their rental properties comply to the Healthy Homes Standards within 90 days of any new, renewed , or altered tenant.
+• Private landlords and property managers are required to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

-• All households let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes